 - 6.10 Health, education and social protection services

 - 6.11 Financial services

 The main HICPs

-- the Monetary Union index of consumer prices (MUICP) — an aggregate index covering the countries in the euro area;
+- the HICPs for the euro area — an aggregate index covering the countries of the euro area;

 - the national HICPs — for each of the Member States of the European Union.